 Welcome...

 Welcome to the British photographic history blog (BPH).
-Launched at the start of 2009 there are now nearly 4300 subscribers, in addition to regular readers.
+Launched at the start of 2009 there are now over 4300 subscribers, in addition to regular readers.
 These range from museum and gallery curators, photography and history academics, students, collectors and dealers from around the world.
 The blog provides a forum for news of events and happenings within the BPH community.
 This includes lectures or meetings, exhibition news, jobs, reviews and general news affecting collections of photographic material or individuals within the field.
 The focus is on Britain but will include material that is of wider interest from Europe, the United States, Africa and Asia.

 A summary of the previous week's posts is usually emailed to signed up readers each Monday.